Does Medicare Cover Grabbers ?

 How does Medicare decide, and then classify, which equipment it will cover ?

-Medical equipment which Medicare gives coverage “for use in the home” to is classified under a category termed “Durable Medical Equipment” or DME’s.
+Medical equipment to which Medicare gives coverage “for use in the home” is classified as “Durable Medical Equipment” or DME.

 - it’s got to be able to withstand repeated use over a sustained period of time – durable

 - it’s got to be used for a medical reason only – not for comfort